Stein Variational Evolution Strategies: A Stein Variational Evolution Strategy

-Based on the evolutionary SVGD update in Eq.\ \eqref{eq:svgd-es} and the CMA-ES update of the search distribution mean in Eq. \ref{eq:cma-mu}, we now define \textit{Stein Variational CMA-ES} (SV-CMA-ES).
-SV-CMA-ES is a multi-population version of CMA-ES, where $n$ search distributions are updated in parallel, each representing an SVGD particle $\vx_i$ via their distribution mean.
-In other words, for each particle $\vx_i$, there is a corresponding Gaussian search distribution that is centered at the particle and parametrized as $\NN (\vx_i, \sigma_i^2 \vC_i)$.
-This permits us to approximate the score function $\N_\vx f(\vx)$ using the CMA-ES mean update in Eq.\ \eqref{eq:cma-mu}.
+Based on the SVGD update in Eq.~\eqref{eq:svgd2} and the CMA-ES update of the search distribution mean in Eq.~\eqref{eq:cma-mu}, we now define \textit{Stein Variational CMA-ES (SV-CMA-ES)}.
+The full algorithm is listed in Algorithm \ref{alg:sv-cmaes}.
+SV-CMA-ES is a multi-population version of CMA-ES, where $\varrho$ search distributions are updated in parallel, each representing an SVGD particle $\vx_i$ via their distribution mean.
+In other words, for each particle, there is a corresponding Gaussian search distribution that is centered at the particle and parametrized as $\NN (\vx_i, \sigma_i^2 \vC_i)$.
+Given the standard CMA-ES distribution update step $\cma$ from Eq.~\eqref{eq:cma-step} and a sampled population $\vxi_{ij} \sim \NN (\vx_i, \sigma_i^2 \vC_i)$, we propose the following SVGD-based update: